robbert-vdh/yabridge/README.md

   plugin output to `~/.BitwigStudio/log/engine.log`, so you may need to look there instead.

+- If a plugin seems to work fine except for the fact that the GUI never seems to update when you interact with it, then try installing [DXVK](https://github.com/doitsujin/dxvk).
+Many recent JUCE-based plugins don't redraw anymore when using WineD3D.

 - Try to use a clean Wine prefix when testing misbehaving plugins.
 Either temporarily rename `~/.wine` to something else, or set the `WINEPREFIX` environment variable to a directory path to have Wine use that as a prefix.